 Unpaid on- and off-campus internships are generally available in the areas of web design, institutional marketing, finance, research and for non-profits; however, only on-campus internships will be supervised by UCLL (off-campus internships must be supervised by the home institution).
 Usually, internships require 32-40 hours per week for 10-12 weeks.
 If a learning agreement is drawn up, internships can be granted 14-17 ECTS (approximately 7-9 credit hours); a D visa is required.

 Non-EEA incoming students must apply for a D visa, which is converted into a residence permit upon arrival in Belgium.
-This D visa includes a work permit which allows students to work a maximum of 20 hours per week during the academic year.
+This D visa includes a work permit which allows students to work a maximum of 20 hours per week during the academic year; there is no limit on working hours during school holidays.
 Students must locate their own part-time employment.

 Students with Disabilities